realagozie/octra-testnet/README.md

 if you are yet to generate a wallet follow through here and claim faucet https://github.com/octra-labs/wallet-gen

-# NOW FASTWORD TO CURRENT PHASE
+# Now fastforward to current testnet version
 its a new CLI version, a script with alot of new interaction options available